 Staying calm under pressure is just one of the many challenges when you're undertaking an especially audacious venture.
 Take the example of Neil Armstrong, who landed on the moon while maintaining a heart rate of 156 beats per minute.
 (A normal heart rate has less than 100.)

 It's been 50 years since U.S. astronauts first walked on the moon, but new details about NASA's most celebrated mission are still being brought to light.
 The new documentary Apollo 11 features never-before-seen NASA footage that, amazingly, had been sitting untouched at the National Archives and Records Administration for nearly half a century.
-The movie premiered at the Sundance Film Festival in January and hits theaters Friday.
+The movie premiered at the Sundance Film Festival in January and hit theaters on March 1.

 Directed by Todd Douglas Miller, whose previous documentary Dinosaur 13 focused on the discovery of the largest Tyrannosaurus rex fossil ever found, Apollo 11 offers viewers a fascinating window onto one of the greatest technological achievements of the 20th century.
 Comprised entirely of archival footage from 1969 shot on vivid 70mm film, the documentary serves as an inspiring example of the U.S. accomplishing a Herculean task in uncharted territory.
 As Armstrong points out in the film, in embarking on a mission that no humans had ever attempted before, the margin of error for the Apollo 11 crew was virtually zero.